President. Reviews Editor.

 Samantha recently published two books: a true crime tale about the notorious 19th-century Richmond Poisoner (The Secret Art of Poisoning, 2019, self-published); and, with Les Parsons, a biography on 20th-century South Australian pioneer aviator Harry Butler (The Red Devil, 2019, Wakefield Press).
 She is currently working on the sequel to her first novel.
 Samantha joined Sisters in Crime in 2019 and was keen to start up the Adelaide chapter.

-Megan Norris is a UK-trained journalist and award-winning author whose coverage of some of Australia’s most infamous crimes has graced the front covers of national and international print media.
+Megan Norris is a UK-trained journalist and multi-published, award-winning non fiction author who has covered some of Australia’s most infamous crimes.

-Her first book, Perfect Victim, co-authored with Elizabeth Southall, is now a movie starring Sam Neill, Miranda Otto, and Guy Pearce called In Her Skin.
+Megan’s debut book, Perfect Victim, co-authored with Elizabeth Southall, is now a movie starring Sam Neill, Miranda Otto and Guy Pearce called In Her Skin.

 Past national convenors